-St. Louis, MO – September 10, 2019 – Girl Scouts of Eastern Missouri is pleased to announce Nicolette Kolenc, a 10-year Girl Scout and graduate of Orchard Farm High School, has recently earned the Girl Scout Gold Award demonstrating extraordinary leadership through a remarkable community service project.
+St. Louis, MO – March 23, 2020 – Girl Scouts of Eastern Missouri is pleased to announce Alayna Jenkins, a graduate of Orchard Farm High School, has recently earned the mark of the truly remarkable – the Girl Scout Gold Award.
+This young change-maker demonstrated extraordinary leadership through a measurable and sustainable community service project.

 - Immediately rising one rank when enlisting in the US Armed Forces

 - Recognition from many government and non-profit organizations

 Earning the Gold Award is just one of the amazing things girls can do as part of Girl Scouts.
 To join Girl Scouts or learn more about volunteering, please visit girlscoutsem.org/join.